Put video on your website with

 The

-your video into Flash format, you have two choices: use an
+To put Flash video on your website, you have two choices: use an

 online service like YouTube or Google Video, or run